Tunde Owolabi: Career

 Owolabi played for the FC United of Manchester development team during the 2013–14 season.
 He played for New Mills, moving from them to Hyde United in February 2017.
 By December 2017 he had played for Prescot Cables (twice), Stalybridge Celtic and Glossop North End.
 After moving to Skelmersdale United in February 2018, without scoring in 10 games, he then played for Radcliffe, scoring 26 goals in the 2018–19 season, which earned him the Supporters Player Award from the Northern Premier League Player Awards.
 He left Radcliffe in the summer of 2019 to move to Malta, to join Victoria Hotspurs before returning to England later that summer, signing with FC United of Manchester in August 2019.
 He signed a new contract with the club in November 2019.
 He scored 35 goals in 41 games in all competitions for the club during the 2019–20 season.

 He signed a one-year contract with Scottish club Hamilton Academical in July 2020, having previously been linked with a transfer to Grimsby Town.
 He made his professional debut for Hamilton on 8 August 2020 in a Scottish Premier League match against Ross County.
-On 1 February 2021, Owolabi was released by Hamilton alongside team mate Justin Johnson, via mutual consent.
+On 1 February 2021, Owolabi was released by Hamilton alongside teammate Justin Johnson, via mutual consent.

 On 7 March 2021, Owolabi signed a one-year deal with Irish club Finn Harps.
 He scored a hat-trick in a 3–1 win over second placed St Patrick's Athletic on 20 August 2021, taking him up to 5 goals for the season.
 Owolabi scored a total of 12 goals in 34 appearances in all competitions during his time with Finn Harps.